-I’m a newbie at camping.
-Oh, I’ve hiked all my life.
-And I’ve got some 6,000 miles under my backpack straps.
-But 99.9 percent of the time I day-hike, getting off the trail at night to stay in a motel.
+You see, while I’ve hiked all my life and have some 6,000 miles under my backpack straps, 99.9 percent of the time I day-hiked, getting off the trail at night to stay in a motel.

 My first shot at backpack camping came in January 2017, while hiking through Big Cypress Swamp on the Florida Trail.
-The camp shoes I brought along were my sturdy Keens.
+The camp shoes I brought along were sturdy Keens.
 That didn’t work out so well.
 While the Keens are protective and durable, they’re heavy.
 Really heavy.

 My next foray into the world of camping came while on the Superior Hiking Trail.
-This time I swapped out the Keens for lighter-weight (and)cheap) flip-flop sandals from Wal-Mart.
+This time I swapped out the Keens for lighter-weight (and cheap) flip-flop sandals from Wal-Mart.
 Their lighter weight was a definite plus.
 But being flip-flop type sandals, a lot of dirt and grit collected in them.
 Yuck.